omega-slender/affinity-thumbnail-viewer-online/README.md

 4. Download the thumbnail in .png format with just one click.

 ## Credits and Acknowledgements 💖
-This project was made possible thanks to the original work by **v_kyr**, who developed the [Python code](https://forum.affinity.serif.com/index.php?/topic/180457-afthumbs-extracting-png-thumbnails-from-afphoto-and-afdesign-files/) that serves as the foundation for this tool.
+This project was made possible thanks to the work by **v_kyr**, who developed the [Python code](https://forum.affinity.serif.com/index.php?/topic/180457-afthumbs-extracting-png-thumbnails-from-afphoto-and-afdesign-files/) that serves as the foundation for this tool.

 ## Contact with Omega Slender 🌐
 To learn more about me and my projects, visit my [Linktree](https://linktr.ee/omega_slender).